Sous-Chefs-Boneyard/website/content/forking.md

 - sous-chefs receives a request to fork from someone willing to be primary maintainer
 - verify that the cookbook is not adequately maintained
 - notify the original maintainers that we’ve received a request to fork, request that they 1) resume active maintenance or 2) transfer to sous-chefs.
-Include a deadline to respond (the friday after 1 week)
+Include a deadline to respond (the Friday after 1 week)
 - create a soft fork so people have a place to test and merge PRs immediately
 - if the original maintainers don’t respond by the deadline, vote to fork on the day of the deadline